Abbreviations

 For basic tips on how to prevent RSI, see Working safely with display screen equipment

-First year Computer Science students (undergraduate or graduate) receive a short lecture on RSI, its causes, and its prevention.
+First-year Computer Science students (undergraduate or postgraduate) can attend an optional session on RSI, its causes, and its prevention.

-There is a Safety Course for New Graduate Students which covers wider aspects of safety in the University.
+There is a Safety Course for New Postgraduate Students which covers wider aspects of safety in the University.

 For more information, please see the UIS page on upper limb disorders.

-The department will try to accommodate any people with disabilities, but we do ask that special needs are declared before someone comes to the Department.
+The department will try to accommodate people with disabilities.
+Therefore, we do ask that special needs be declared before someone comes to the Department.

 Websites

-In our department, the most likely risk are problems relating to VDU use.
+In our department, the most likely risks are problems relating to DSE and VDU use.
 Although many kinds of work can bring on ULD symptoms, computer users are particularly at risk.

 The following websites may be of interest: